FutVAR/FutVAR/README.md

 ## Models
 - Grounding DINO
-- YOLOv7, YOLOv8, YOLOv9, YOLOv10, YOLOv11, SSD
+- YOLOv7, YOLOv8, YOLOv9, YOLOv10, YOLOv11
-- Faster R-CNN, Mask R-CNN
+- Faster R-CNN
 - DETR
+- CNN-RNN
+- CNN-LSTM
+- Transformer

 ## Challenges
 We welcome contributions from anyone who loves computer vision and shares our passion!
 Together, we can build powerful open-source tools for sports analytics.
 Here are the main challenges we're looking to tackle: